bennyschmidt/next-token-prediction/README.md

 # Next-Token Prediction

 Create a language model based on a body of text and get high-quality predictions (next word, next phrase, next pixel, etc.).
-With enough training data and a good chat interface, this can be used instead of well-known decoder-only models like GPT, Mistral, etc.

 ## Install